Priory Group's Unique Apprenticeship Opportunity Underway

 Deciding on a career path can seem like a tremendous task to begin with.
 After studying multiple subjects for years, you finally have an idea about what you enjoy learning and potentially a career to pursue.
 The next step is to look for a degree in the industry you want to head into.

-It is well known that nurses are considered one of the most honourable professions.
+It is well known that nurses and midwifery roles are considered one of the most honourable professions.
 Not only do they work hard to see a high number of patients each day, but they do it with empathy and when required, sympathy.
-There is one area of nursing which has seen a steep rise in popularity for career choices, and that is mental health.
+There is one area of nursing that has seen a steep rise in popularity for career choices, and that is mental health.

 As mental health patient numbers have soared in recent years, there has been more demand for nurses to assist.
 One in four people suffers from some form of mental health issue, from depression and anxiety to bipolar and eating disorders.
 There is a wide range of symptoms, causes, and ways to help reduce the conditions, and it is a mental health nurse’s job to support patients in managing their conditions.